-- A. Both Respondent(s) and Complainant(s) have the right to have an Adviser of Choice. - B. The Title IX Coordinator, Investigator(s), nor any other University official associated with the case will discuss the case with any adviser. - C. If either the Respondent(s) or Complainant(s) does not have an adviser present at the live hearing, the University will provide an adviser of the University's choice, at no fee or charge.
-The University adviser will conduct cross-examination on behalf of that party, and assumes no responsibility for the outcome of the adjudication process. - D. It is the responsibility of the Complainant and Respondent to communicate with the Adviser regarding allegations, times and dates of meetings, hearings, outcomes and any other information regarding the case. - E. Should either party's adviser cause the process to be excessively delayed, the University reserves the right to request a different adviser. - F. The Investigators, Title IX Coordinator, or any University employee privy to information regarding the case will not discuss said case with any Adviser.
+A. Both Respondent and Complainant have the right to have an Adviser of Choice.
+Should a

+- Party desire, a list of University employees trained as Advisers is available from the Title IX Coordinator or Deputy Coordinator. - B. The Title IX Coordinator, Deputy Coordinator, Investigator(s), nor any other University official associated with a Title IX case will discuss the case with any Adviser. - C. If either the Respondent or Complainant does not have an Adviser present at the live hearing, the University will provide an adviser of the University's choice, at no fee or charge.
+The University Adviser will conduct cross-examination on behalf of that party, and the Adviser assumes no responsibility for the outcome of the adjudication process. - D. It is the responsibility of the Complainant and Respondent to communicate with his or her Adviser regarding allegations, times and dates of meetings, hearings, outcomes and any other information regarding the case. - E. Should either Party's Adviser cause the process to be excessively delayed, the University reserves the right to request a different Adviser. - F. The Investigators, Title IX Coordinator, or any University employee privy to information regarding the case will not discuss said case with any Adviser.